Chee32/5e-Character-Sheet/README.md

 A default Character Sheet has been made to show how this form is meant to be used.
 This includes a 'saveSheet.json', 'character.jpeg', and 'symbol.jpeg'.

 #### Credits:
-This project was forked from: https://github.com/Chee32/5e-Character-Sheet.
+This project was forked from [here](https://github.com/Chee32/5e-Character-Sheet).
 Credit goes to Chee32 for the JQuery which remains largely unchanged.

 ## Things to know when using this sheet.
 ### How to: